pavanc059/PythonCertification/PythonTips/Tips.md

     | bool()       | eval()      | int()              | open()       | str()          |
     | breakpoint() | exec()      | isinstance()       | ord()        | sum()          |
     | bytearray()  | filter()    | issubclass()       | pow()        | super()        |
-18) Python offers another convention for passing arguments, where the meaning of the argument is dictated by its name, not by its position - it's called keyword argument passing
+19) Python offers another convention for passing arguments, where the meaning of the argument is dictated by its name, not by its position - it's called keyword argument passing
-19) Passing arguments to a function rule You can mix positional and keyword arguments fashions if you want - there is only one unbreakable rule: you have to put positional arguments before keyword arguments.
+20) Passing arguments to a function rule You can mix positional and keyword arguments fashions if you want - there is only one unbreakable rule: you have to put positional arguments before keyword arguments.
-20) None keyword used for assign it to a variable (or return it as a function's result) or when you compare it with a variable to diagnose its internal state.
+21) None keyword used for assign it to a variable (or return it as a function's result) or when you compare it with a variable to diagnose its internal state.
-21) int() function converts string to integer/number we can pass second argument to convert given string formatted number to binary (2), hexa (16) or Octa (10) => Ex int("10", 2) = 2, int("A", 16) = 10
+22) int() function converts string to integer/number we can pass second argument to convert given string formatted number to binary (2), hexa (16) or Octa (10) => Ex int("10", 2) = 2, int("A", 16) = 10
+23) The `range()` function generates a sequence of numbers.
+It accepts integers and returns range objects.
+The syntax of `range()` looks as follows: `range(start, stop, step)`

+    * `start` is an optional parameter specifying the starting number of the sequence (0 by default)
+    * `stop` is an optional parameter specifying the end of the sequence generated (it is not included),
+    * and `step` is an optional parameter specifying the difference between the numbers in the sequence (1 by default.)

+    ```
+    for i in range(6, 1, -2):
+        print(i, end=" ")  # Outputs: 6, 4, 2

+    ```
+24) Bitwise operators are used to compare single bits of data **important** remark: the arguments of these operators must be integers; we must not use floats here.

 ### Modules that are useful :